-The Financial Regulation (in particular Article 138) and its Rules of Application are applicable for the implementation of the Health Programme.
+The Financial Regulation1 (in particular Article 206) is applicable for the implementation of the Health Programme.

-Applications will be evaluated on the basis of three categories of criteria:
+Applications will be evaluated on the basis of four categories of criteria:

 - Eligibility criteria, to assess the applicant’s eligibility,

 - Exclusion criteria (Articles 136 (1), 141 (1), and 207 (1) of the Financial Regulation),

 - Selection criteria, to assess the ability of the applicant

 - Award criteria, to assess the quality of the proposal

 The applicant targets initiatives to reduce obesity in children and young people in the age range between 6 and 18 years and is

 - A) a city which has more than 30 000 inhabitants.
 In countries where there is no city with more than 30 000 inhabitants, the largest city is eligible to apply.